Family & Medical Leave of Absence

 The Family Medical Leave Act (FMLA) , the California Family Rights Act (CFRA), and the California Parental Leave Act, provide unpaid leave for eligible employees who need time off work because of the birth of a child or a serious health condition.
-Under the FMLA laws, family or medical leaves of absence may be taken continuously or intermittently.
-The FMLA laws provide eligible employees with leave from work for up to 12 weeks, wth a gurantee of reinstatement to the same or a comparable job upon returning to work.
+Under the FMLA/CFRA laws, family or medical leaves of absence may be taken continuously or intermittently.
+These laws provide eligible employees with leave from work for up to 12 weeks, with a guarantee of reinstatement to the same or a comparable job upon returning to work.

-With a few exceptions, an employee is eligible for Family and Medical leave of absence of up to 12 weeks, with guaranteed reinstatement, if the employee:
+With a few exceptions, an employee is eligible for family and medical leaves of absence of up to 12 weeks, with guaranteed reinstatement, if the employee:

 An employee who is the spouse, child, parent, or next of kin of an ill or injured military service member may take up to 26 weeks of federal FMLA leave to care for the service member.

-Remedies for violations of the FMLA laws include:
+Remedies for violations of the FMLA/CFRA laws include:

-The knowledgeable FMLA lawyers at Kelley•Semmel, LLP can help you if you currently face a leave issue or if your employer failed to reinstate you as required by the FMLA laws.
-Our FMLA lawyers will advise you of the rights provided by these laws, and will work hard to ensure your rights are protected or, in the case of employers, that the company is compliant.
+The knowledgeable FMLA lawyers at Kelley•Semmel, LLP can help you if you currently face legal issues regarding rights under the FMLA laws.
+Our FMLA lawyers will advise you of the rights provided by these laws, and will work hard to ensure that your rights are protected or, in the case of employers, that the company is compliant.